husseng96/01-connect4group1/README.md

 # How to contribute
 •	Any kinds of commits are welcomed.

-•	Before making changes in the codes, pull the codes from the remote master branch to your local main branch.
+•	Before making changes in the codes, pull the codes from the remote main branch to your local main branch.

 •	If we try to push some changes, please use your  own remote branches other than main branch.